drawain/let-it-snow/README.md

 [Demo page](http://drawain.hu/let-it-snow-jquery-plugin/)

 ##Features
+- Only 0.6kb gzipped
 - CSS3 animation (hardware accelerated on some browser)
-- Only 0.4kb gzipped
-- Disabled pointer events to prevent blocking the UI
+- Mobile support
 - JavaScript animation fallback if there is no CSS animation
 - Internet Explorer support (down to IE7)
+- Disabled pointer events to prevent blocking the UI
 - Attach to any container, not just the body

 ##Prerequisites